Panashe-glitch/Concurrency_Resourse_Access_And_Synchronisation_Engine/README.md

 </details>

-- **bounded: Y** — no place exceeds its initial tokens in any of 45 reachable states.
+- **bounded: Y** No place exceeds its initial tokens in any of 45 reachable states.
-- **live: Y** — every transition is fireable from every reachable state.
+- **live: Y** Every transition is fireable from every reachable state.
 This is *stronger* than the admission net (which was `live: ?` due to terminal states).
 The RW net has no dead states because users cycle continuously: Idle → Queue → Active → Idle.
-- **reversible: Y** — the net can always return to its initial marking.
+- **reversible: Y** The net can always return to its initial marking.
-- **45 states, 112 transitions** — complete state space exploration.
+- **45 states, 112 transitions** Complete state space exploration.
-- **dead: 0** — no deadlocks possible within the RW coordination domain.
+- **dead: 0** No deadlocks possible within the RW coordination domain.

 #### TINA Stepper (Initial State)

 <details>
-<summary>Raw TINA stepper output — rw_coordination</summary>
+<summary>Raw TINA stepper output: rw_coordination</summary>

 ```
 -- stepper at initial marking --